-- We've released two handouts online that you should read over: - Handout 06: How to Succeed in CS103 - Handout 07: Set Theory Definitions. - Additionally, if you haven't yet read over the Guide to Elements and Subsets, we'd recommend doing so. - Finally, we strongly recommend reading over Chapter 1 and Chapter 2 of the online course reader to get some more background with proofs and set theory.
+- We've released two handouts online that you should read over: - Handout 06: How to Succeed in CS103 - Handout 07: Guide to Set Theory Proofs - Additionally, if you haven't yet read over the Guide to Elements and Subsets, we'd recommend doing so. - Finally, we strongly recommend reading over Chapter 1 and Chapter 2 of the online course reader to get some more background with proofs and set theory.